-What if you could lower your stress level today with one trick!
+What if you could lower stress today with one tool!

-It’s important to become aware of when we are feeling stressful so we can put a stop to what’s causing All This Stress!
-How do we become aware that we are feeling stressed?
+It’s important to become aware of when we are feeling stressful so we can put a stop to what’s causing all this stress!
+How do we become aware that we need to lower stress?

 - Check your jaw, is it clenched or relaxed?

 - Is your mind racing or making up bad scenarios?

 - How is your breathing?
 Are you holding your breath or breathing slow and steady?

 These are signs that your body is stuck in fight or flight mode.
 Your mind has perceived danger, even if there isn’t a real danger.
 Your mindset has told your body you are in danger.
 If you find yourself constantly tense, consider taking the Mindset Makeover Challenge and take charge of your thoughts.
 Peace is available to you.

 So what is the one tool I want you to do today?
 Our body gives us clues all day which mode we are in.
 If you find you’re in stress mode I want you to ask yourself this one question!

 AM I IN IMMEDIATE DANGER RIGHT NOW?

 Just ask yourself this one question.
 If the answer is NO, then you need to relax!